gilienv/R4R/Documents/Day01.md

 There will be talks by Workshop Coordinators and Instructors.

-The evening will have Round Table Introductions for everyone to introduce themselves and their work.
+We will have Round Table Introductions for everyone to introduce themselves and their work.
+Please prepare a two minute introdctory speech about yourself, your background and your current work.

-<b>Note: There will also be oppotunities to meet Volunteers and Instructors for preliminary enquiries on Set up and Installation.
+<b>Note: There will be opportunities to meet Workshop Volunteers and Instructors for preliminary enquiries on Set up and Installation.
 Delegates must bring along their machines if they wish to get help</b>

 ## Detailed Agenda:
 <img src = /Images/Day01.png>